Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 Pedigrees tell the story of your breeding program.
-They inform decisions, prove lineage, and help predict outcomes.
-This page explains how serious breeders manage pedigree information beyond printouts and isolated databases.
+You already use them to inform decisions, prove lineage, and predict outcomes.
+BreederHQ makes sure that information is connected, accessible, and easy to share.

 • You can't answer basic questions about lineage